 Johnston Canyon is probably the busiest “hike” in Banff, for good reason.
 The trail through the canyon has incredible views, the path is paved and easy, and it’s only 5km roundtrip.
 I couldn’t imagine hiking this in the middle of the day, it must be a single file line in each direction!
 So we started the hike at 7:00 pm.
 In the back of my mind I was thinking we’d be stranded in the dark (who starts a hike at 7:00 pm???), but we are far north!

 The 232km drive between Banff and Jasper is often ranked as the top scenic drive in Canada.
-On the way there, we stopped for short hikes at Peyto Lake (it looks exactly like the pictures!), Mistaya Canyon, Panther Falls (much better than Bridal Veil which you can see from the road), and finished with a speed-walk up Parker Ridge (took us under 30 minutes).
+On the way there, we stopped for short hikes at Peyto Lake (it looks exactly like the pictures!), Mistaya Canyon, and finished with a speed-walk up Parker Ridge (took us under 30 minutes).

 The walk up Parker Ridge was harder than expected and was a little underwhelming at first, but got better as we got higher and ended with great views of the surrounding mountains and the Saskatchewan Glacier at the top.
 Well worth the short hike!